drewbelf/blog/content/posts/2024/0710_jerusalem-bibles.md

 | & forgive us our debts, as we have forgiven those who are in debt to us. | & forgive us our debts, as we have forgiven our debtors. |
 | & do not put us to the test, but save us from the Evil One. | & do not put us to the test, but save us from the Evil One. |

 The Lord's Prayer that I have memorized is, I think, a slightly modernized form of the one appearing in the King James Version ("Our Father, who art in heaven ...").
 That language is so familiar to me, I can't help but feel a little uncomfortable reading this one.
-But I do like the use of "debts" here rather than "trespasses."
+But I do kind of like the use of "debts" here rather than "trespasses."

 ## Luke 1:46--55